 Solemen’s Outreach Programs benefit the poor, the disadvantaged, the ‘diffabled’, the homeless and the marginalised in Bali.
 Actively reaching people who fall through the cracks and not helped by the existing network of charitable organisations and government programs.
 They provide effective and targeted help where it will impact the most.

 SOSA Scholarship Program

-The School of Sacred Arts hold 200-hour Yoga Alliance approved yoga teacher trainings at The Yoga Barn twice each year, and offer scholarships for qualified Indonesian applicants who wish to become certified as yoga teachers.
+The School of Sacred Arts ran 200-hour Yoga Alliance approved yoga teacher trainings from 2010 to 2019 at The Yoga Barn offering scholarships twice a year for qualified Indonesian applicants to become certified as yoga teachers.
 Passionate about giving back and creating new professional and career opportunities this program was accreditated to international standards.